Meu Pedacinho de Chão (1971 telenovela)

 Meu Pedacinho de Chão is a 1971 Brazilian telenovela, produced and broadcast by TV Globo and TV Cultura, originally broadcast between 16 August 1971 and 6 May 1972, running for 185 episodes.
 It was the first 6 PM telenovela broadcast by TV Globo, being succeeded by Bicho do Mato.

 Written by Benedito Ruy Barbosa, with the collaboration of Teixeira Filho, counted with the general and core direction of Dionísio Azevedo.
-It was reran by TVE Brasil in 1977.
+It was rerun by TVE Brasil in 1977.